 The story mode is great.
 The introduction shows that everyone is dead except for Raiden.
 Just before getting hammered by Shao Khan, Raiden sent a vision to himself in the past, in Mortal Kombat 1.
 Back in MK 1 time is where the game starts.
 Unlike MK 1, the current game has cutscenes flowing into fights, flowing into more cutscenes and fights if you win.
-The plot has been interesting so far and is not just about fighting in the Mortal Kombat Tournament.
+The plot was quite interesting and is not just about fighting in the Mortal Kombat Tournament.

 Freddy Krueger.
 Nice to see a familiar face from the 80s join the crew.
 Apparently, Shao Kahn annoyed Freddy, pulled him out of the Dream Realm and beat him senseless.
 Now Freddy wants revenge before returning to the Dream Realm.
 I am not a Nightmare on Elm Street fan, but his claw thingies sure fits nicely with the whole blood and guts thing.

 The game has five difficulty levels and the easiest difficulty of beginner is definitely easier than the likes of the original Mortal Kombat and MK II.
 Good for players that like versus fighting games but are simply bad at them.
 With no limit to retries, I managed to complete story mode and also ladder mode on beginner.

 Hardly anyone plays online.
 Not surprising since there is the newer Mortal Kombat X and soon Mortal Kombat 11 will be released.